 Find which social media channels are the best for your niche and use them for promotion.
-It’s the method where thousand words article won’t help as much as a single image.
+It’s the method where a thousand words article won’t help as much as a single image.

 I know how much time you spend on writing a perfect optimized post.
 So, don’t let your efforts go waste only for an insane mistake.

 By following the simple practices mentioned here, you can optimize your images for both human visitors as well as search engines.
 I’m pretty sure that with these simple tips you will start seeing the positive results soon.

 If you have liked this article, don’t forget to share it with your friends.
 If you have any query or suggestion, let me know by using the comment section below.